Which Membership Level Should You Choose?

 - Basic support

-Best for: Someone testing house sitting for the very first time who plans to do only 1-2 sits per year and is comfortable with minimal protection.
+Best for: Someone new to house sitting who plans to do just 1–2 sits per year and is comfortable with minimal protection.

 Standard: The Middle Ground